yazgoo/diss/README.md

 1. start a program event thread waiting for events from the child
 1. in the parent, will start waiting for connection from client

+Diss will then start a client which will:

+1. connect to the server unix domain socket
+1. send terminal size to the server
+1. send a flush request to the server
+1. in a thread, take events from the terminal and forward them via the socket
+1. read server output as raw bytes and print them in the terminal

 When a client connect, the server will:

 1. add the client unix stream to the program event thread